 The PI is the technical lead and project manager based at the DOE national laboratory or DOE plant or site, responsible for overall team management.
 The PI should have a laboratory, plant or site technology or other form of IP identified, that the team believes has a potential market application.
 The PI is required to attend the entire opening and closing week in person.
-During the core training period, at least 20 hours per week of the PI's time should be committed to EIC (excludes opening and closing sessions, which require full time).
+During the core training period, approximately 20 hours per week of the PI's time should be committed to EIC (excludes opening and closing sessions, which require full time).
 Prior experience is not required.
 However, the PI should be committed to pursuing potential market pathways.

 - 5. PI Email:

+- 6. What career level is the PI?

-- 6. Short Bio for PI (250 word limit)
+- 7. Short Bio for PI (250 word limit)

-- 7. Entrepreneurial Lead (EL) Name
+- 8. Entrepreneurial Lead (EL) Name